 Lycka till!
 Good luck!

-To learn more how to act like a typical Swede, read How to be Swedish – A Quick Guide to Swedishness – in 55 Steps.
+To learn more how to act like a typical Swede, read my book How to be Swedish – A Quick Guide to Swedishness – in 55 Steps.

 You find the old list with 25 tasks, here